storj/docs/app/dcs/third-party-tools/cyberduck/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/aGFG9jmdtOm32wmk1dNKM_image.png)

-To configure **Storj DCS** as the decentralized cloud storage network target, you’ll need to generate Storj credentials.
+To configure **Storj** as the decentralized cloud storage network target, you’ll need to generate Storj credentials.

 ### Generate Credentials to the Gateway MT

-One of the most versatile ways to get up and running with **Storj DCS** is through the [](docId:EGM8O-1xt2Az03eBWT8Rf)
+One of the most versatile ways to get up and running with **Storj** is through the [](docId:EGM8O-1xt2Az03eBWT8Rf)

 **Gateway MT offers the following:**